 • Schema Detection Cannot be Done Upfront: Unlike a relational database, a MongoDB collection doesn’t have a predefined schema.
 Hence, it is impossible to look at a collection and create a compatible table in Redshift upfront.

-• Different Documents in a Single Collection: Different documents in single collection can have a different set of fields.
+• Different Documents in a Single Collection: Different documents in the single collection can have a different set of fields.
 A document in a collection in MongoDB can have a different set of fields.

 {